The IB uses both internal and optional external assessment (eAssessment) in the MYP.

 - ePortfolios of coursework, including a compulsory ePortfolio for the personal project.

 The graphic below outlines how the two types of assessment – on-screen examinations and ePortfolios – are divided across the MYP's various subject groups.
+The Language acquisition assessment comprises one on-screen examination and one internally assessed individual speaking assessment.

 The mandatory personal project and the optional ePortfolio course works are subject to external moderation of teacher’s internal marking.
 On-screen examinations are externally marked by trained IB examiners.